-If you think that just because you aren’t going to make it to the 5,000 mile or 6 month marker to necessitate that you get your oil changed, just keep in mind that how you drive your car matters just as much as where and when you drive.
-If you’re only driving for essentials, you might be only making short drives of 5-10 miles and idling in stop and go traffic (curbside pickup and drive throughs at local eateries definitely count).
+If you think that just because you aren’t going to make it to the 5,000 mile or 6-month marker to necessitate getting your oil changed, just keep in mind that how you drive your car matters just as much as where and when you drive.
+If you’re only driving for essentials, you might be only making short drives of 5-10 miles and idling in stop-and-go traffic (curbside pickup and drive-throughs at local eateries definitely count).

 3.)
 CHECK YOUR BATTERY

-Life gets hectic and you haven’t checked your car battery in a few months, or maybe over year… or now that you think about, have you ever checked your battery?
-Now that you may not be driving as much, if at all, it’s important to not completely forget about the main source of power for your car.
+Life gets hectic and you haven’t checked your car battery in a few months, or maybe over year, or...now that you think about it, have you ever checked your battery?
+Even though you may not be driving as much, if at all, it’s important to not completely forget about the main source of power for your car.

 If your battery is several years old it may not hold a charge for as long as you might think.
 Be sure to go on small drives every few days or so to keep the battery charged.

 This is also a great time to go ahead and clean up any corrosion that has built up around the terminals of the battery.
 If you’re not sure about how old your battery is, get it tested.
 You can do this at any automotive parts store or when you get your vehicle serviced.

 4.)
 CHECK YOUR TIRES